dipjyoti1998/cowin-notifier/README.md

 https://github.com/dipjyoti1998/cowin-notifier/releases/download/v1.0.0/book-1.0.0.jar

 Navigate to the file location and open a cmd terminal there.
-Open the termianl in your mac or PC and type **java -jar path_to_the_java_file**
+Open the termianl in your mac or windows

+and type **java -jar path_to_the_java_file**